Skin Atelier by Dr Turner for Injectable Dermal Fillers in Newcastle & Sydney NSW

 Dermal fillers have become one of the most frequently performed non-surgical treatments due to their convenience, affordability and long-lasting results.
 We only use non-permanent dermal fillers, as this gives a soft, natural result that is reversible if required.
 They also contain lidocaine or local anaesthetic to make the treatment much more comfortable.

 Dermal fillers are used to increase the volume in areas of the face that have either lost volume with facial ageing or never had the volume to begin with.
 Dermal fillers are an excellent treatment to restore volume and plumpness to lips, chin, cheeks, jawline, around the eyes, brow, temporal and even the nose.
 In some cases, fillers can be used to improve the appearance of scars, especially acne scars.

-At the Medispa by Dr Turner, all our dermal filler treatments are personally performed by our Cosmetic Physician or Dr Turner.
+At Skin Atelier by Dr Turner in Newcastle or Sydney., all our dermal filler treatments are personally performed by our Cosmetic Physician or Dr Turner.

 How Do Dermal Fillers Work?